-6:30 pm Shelburne Free Public Library Budget Presentation (Ted Sicker, Trustee Betsy Antaya, Librarian) – The overall budget is about the same with the town being asked for only about $1,000 increase.
+6:30 pm Shelburne Free Public Library Budget Presentation (Ted Sicker, Trustee; Betsy Antaya, Librarian) – The overall budget is about the same with the town being asked for only about $1,000 increase.
 The most significant changes are a 3% raise for employees, as suggested, and an increase in the maintenance budget.
 The person who cleans is now being paid from the library budget.
 In the past the payment came directly from the town.

-6:45 pm Arms Library Budget Presentation (Dan Alden, John Cornman, Trustees, Laurie Wheeler, Librarian) – Dan explained that the goal of the budget was to keep even with inflation by asking for an increase in funding of 2.5% from both Shelburne and Buckland.
+6:45 pm Arms Library Budget Presentation (Dan Alden, John Cornman, Trustees; Laurie Wheeler, Librarian) – Dan explained that the goal of the budget was to keep even with inflation by asking for an increase in funding of 2.5% from both Shelburne and Buckland.
 Line items were adjusted primarily based on the amount spent in the past six months.
 Discussion was held on whether the cost of cleaning the library was included in the maintenance line or if that was just for repairs.
 The intention of the budget was that maintenance would be only repairs, but Andrew felt cleaning should be included so that both towns would share in paying for it.
 Andrew commented that it was sometimes hard to decide which items should be paid for by the owner of the building (the town) or by the user of the building (the library).
 It was decided that cleaning would be covered by the maintenance line item.
 No attempt had been made to determine the percentage of library use by Buckland and Shelburne.
 Both towns were being asked to increase their contribution to the library by 2.5%.
 Last year Buckland did not pay what was asked.
 The library’s endowment was used to make up the difference.
 According to John, Buckland officials would like to meet with their Shelburne counterparts and come up with a MOU, in writing, about library funding.
 The split now is 60/40 and John said a study a few years ago found that was a quite accurate representation of use.
 Jim said the populations of the two towns were roughly equal, and as the library is open to all residents, he felt the financing should be equal as well.
 Jim said the funding was 50/50 for decades until the 1980s when Buckland decided to pay less and that has been the case ever since.
 He also mentioned that Shelburne pays the insurance on the building, which is another hidden cost absorbed by Shelburne.
 Todd asked if progress was being made towards funding a new elevator.
 CPA funds have been applied for.
 If those funds come through and are added to what was appropriated at last year’s Town Meeting, the library may be able to come up with the rest of the funds.
-Tricia sad she would like to be sure the MOU with Buckland is in place before the next budget season.
+Tricia said she would like to be sure the MOU with Buckland is in place before the next budget season.